oracle/python-cx_Oracle/doc/src/cursor.rst

     This read-write attribute specifies a method to call for each row that is retrieved from the database.
-Ordinarily a tuple is returned for each row but if this attribute is set, the method is called with the argument tuple that would normally be returned and the result of the method is returned instead.
+Ordinarily a tuple is returned for each row but if this attribute is set, the method is called with the tuple that would normally be returned, and the result of the method is returned instead.

     .. note::